minghsu0107/go-random-chat/README.md

 ```
 `run.sh` needs root permission to alias `minio` to `localhost` in `/etc/hosts`.

 This will spin up all services declared in `docker-compose.yaml`.
-Visit `localhost` and you will see the application home page.
+Visit `http://localhost` and you will see the application home page.

 Environment variables for the chat server:
 - `HTTP_PORT`: Opened port of HTTP server